oracle/cluster-api-provider-oci/docs/src/gs/create-workload-cluster.md

 --from cluster-template.yaml | kubectl apply -f -
 ```

-## Using an Ubuntu custom image on bare metal instances
+## Create a new workload cluster on bare metal instances using an Ubuntu custom image

 Note the addition of `OCI_PV_TRANSIT_ENCRYPTION=false` which is required for most BM shapes.